Layering is a way to multiply plants quite easily, where a plant branch is buried to produce a new specimen.

 - Water regularly.
 In the following spring, you’ll be able to cut the stem that has since produced new roots, and plant it in its new home!

-- Long stem layering: Almost the entire length of the stem is buried, and shoots sprout at regular intervals.
-Used for sugar cane, for instance.
+- Whole stem layering: The entire length of the stem is buried, and shoots sprout naturally at regular intervals.
+Used for layering sugar cane and bana grass for instance.

-- Layering in pots: A pot is used to bury the stem.
-No more forceful bending, and the new shoot can just stay in its pot.
-Great for layering plants like strawberries in pots.
+- Layering runners directly in pots: A pot is used to bury the stem.
+The new shoot can just stay in its pot.
+Great for layering plants like strawberries and the ribbon plant.

-- Loch Ness Layering: A long branch is bent down and buried, but portions of it are raised along the way, looking quite like a certain monster… Ideal for blackberry.
+- Loch Ness Layering: A long branch is bent down and buried, and portions of it are raised along the way, looking quite like a certain monster… Ideal for blackberry and other long-vining plants like pothos, passion vine…

 A few ideas of plants to layer

 All plants that have long stems like climbing plants, vines, clematis, wisteria, and also the slightly more difficult air-layering for ficus trees.
-Plants like the hybrid Bana grass (Pennisetum purpureum) and the entire dracaena family can also be spread by laying a stem down and burying it in spots.
+Plants like the hybrid Pennisetum purpureum and the entire dracaena family can also be spread by laying a stem down and burying it in spots.